chadsmith12/learning_vue/README.md

 4. [Class and Style Bindings][class-bindings] - Describes how you can bind to class and style attributes with the enhancements Vue provides.
 5. [Conditional Rendering][conditional-rendering] - Describes how to do conditional rendering.
 6. [List Rendering][list-rendering] - Describes and gives a complete example on list rendering and how to handle lists.
+7. [Event Handling] - Describes how to handle events and keyboard and mouse modifiers.

 <!-- Link Identifiers -->
 [vue-link]: https://vuejs.org